 Influential TV Magicians

 From the 1970s onward, magic became something of a fixture on television.
-UK based magicians David Nixon, Tommy Cooper, and Paul Daniels helped to bring magic and illusion into the homes of millions of viewers.
+UK based magicians David Nixon, Tommy Cooper, and Paul Daniels helped to alter the course of the history of magic by bringing magic and illusion into the homes of millions of viewers.

 Nixon was always urbane and polite, and viewers described him as anyone’s grandfather with a passion for magic.
 Although he was a fantastic magician, his charming demeanor and articulate speaking voice also served him well as a narrator and voice-over artist.
 Unfortunately, in 1975, doctors diagnosed him with cancer.
 For three years he battled the disease before his heavy smoking finally took its toll.

-Tommy Cooper was, without doubt, one of the most recognizable magicians in the UK and perhaps in the world.
+Tommy Cooper was, without doubt, one of the most recognizable magicians in the history of magic in the UK and perhaps in the world.
 This was due to the appearance of the man.
 He stood at 6’4” and rarely performed without his trademark red fez.
 As brilliant as he was with his magic, his fans loved him as a comedian.
 At the height of his fame in the 1970s, he was regularly on television in his own magic show.

 While other magicians presented themselves as skilled and professional, Cooper used his awkward appearance to good effect.
 He pretended to be an amateur that someone was thrusting on stage to perform.
 Tricks regularly went wrong and Cooper usually had the expression that he could not believe what was happening around him.
 By the 1980s, Cooper’s fame had begun to wane due to increasing health problems, and he was invited to a live variety show as a comeback in 1984.
 Halfway through his performance, he suffered a massive heart attack.